 Pin It These Crispy Spinach Feta Wonton Cups are a delightful fusion of Asian-style crunch and Mediterranean flavors.
 Golden, crisp wonton shells serve as the perfect vessel for a savory, creamy mixture of spinach and feta, making them an ideal bite-sized appetizer for your next gathering.

-Whether you are hosting a formal party or a casual get-together, these cups offer a sophisticated taste profile that is deceptively simple to assemble.
+Pin It Whether you are hosting a formal party or a casual get-together, these cups offer a sophisticated taste profile that is deceptively simple to assemble.
 The combination of garlic, oregano, and green onions enhances the earthy spinach and salty feta for a truly satisfying snack.

 Ingredients